Campus Security will enforce these regulations. Violators of these regulations will be subject to disciplinary action.

 7. Individuals who accumulate three or more unpaid parking violations will be advised, by certified letter, to pay those outstanding violations within ten (10) class days.
 Individuals whose parking violations remain unpaid after those ten days have elapsed will have their parking permit revoked; a vehicle with a revoked parking permit will be subject to towing (at owner’s expense) from the campus.

 8. Tickets are issued to students in violation of parking regulations.
-Students who have questions regarding a ticket should contact Campus Security (appeal forms are available at the main security desk or by clicking here.
+Students who have questions regarding a ticket should contact Campus Security in Elston Hall, Room 341 (appeal forms are available at the main security desk or by clicking here to get a parking ticket appeal form.
 An appeal of a parking ticket must be forwarded in writing to the Office of the Office of Campus Safety within five (5) class days of when the ticket was issued; the appeal should enclose a copy of the ticket and the reasons the student believes the ticket is invalid.
 The student will receive a written response regarding the disposition of the appeal within five (5) class days of when the appeal was received.